-Without Epicor ERP software, you might not be able to do it all yourself.
+Without Epicor® Kinetic ERP software, you might not be able to do it all yourself.
 This software is essential for creating efficient scheduling for all your work orders or jobs.

-That’s where Epicor finite scheduling comes into play.
+That’s where Epicor® Kinetic finite scheduling comes into play.

-There are two different kinds of job scheduling to consider: infinite scheduling and finite scheduling.
+There are two kinds of job scheduling to consider: infinite and finite scheduling.

-Infinite scheduling performs all the work we discussed above, but it doesn’t take into account your current workload.
+Infinite scheduling performs all the work we discussed above, but it doesn’t consider your current workload.
 It will assume you have infinite resources and capacity to complete every customer order on time.

 You can see where the problems with this come into play.
 If your software schedules job tasks for you without considering your current capacity, you’ll find yourself unable to meet production deadlines.

 As you might assume, finite scheduling is the exact opposite of infinite scheduling.
-While it performs the same function, it does it in a fundamentally different manner.
+While it performs the same function, it does it fundamentally differently.